Dazfl/dazfl.github.io/_posts/2023-09-09-simple-response-class.md

 # Simple Response Class

 This is a simple response class that I use as a response object to my CQRS commands/queries and APIs.
-It could easily be used for methods that need a consistent reponse object, etc (maybe instead of tuples? :joy:).
+It could easily be used for methods that need a consistent reponse object, etc (maybe instead of tuples? 😛).
 I like using fluent APIs, so I have write it this way.
-I'm sure it could be tweaked to make 'better', but I've found this works for almost all the situations where I've needed a consistent, readable response.
+I'm sure it could be tweaked to be made 'better', but I've found this works for almost all the situations where I've needed a consistent, readable response.

 In a file `Response.cs`
 ```csharp